wesleyting/wesleyting/README.md

 ### Glad to see you here!
-I’m a full-stack developer who has turned years of freelancing into a full-time career.
-Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.
+I'm a full-stack developer with a passion for building robust and efficient systems.
+I have years of experience in freelancing and work, which has helped me hone my skills and become the developer I am today.

-I specialize in building robust backends that do all the heavy lifting for your app or website.
-I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
-I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.
+My expertise lies in developing both client-facing apps and websites, as well as creating cutting-edge backends to support them.
+I specialize in designing systems that are not only powerful, but also light and synchronized.
+I believe in creating functional yet beautiful systems that enhance user experience and efficiency.

 <a href="https://www.wesleyting.com/">Portfolio Link</a>